absmach/magistrala-docs/blog/storage.md

 title: SuperMQ Storage

-# Introduction:
+# Introduction

 Building a modern IoT messaging platform is no small feat.
 And when that platform is engineered to be distributed, highly scalable, and secure, the complexity increases exponentially.
 Why?
 The goal quickly shifts from just handling a high volume of messages to managing an ecosystem that connects countless users and millions of devices interacting through a mix of communication protocols.
 So, how do you manage your most valuable asset - your data - at this scale?

 A common temptation is to throw a single, massive database at the problem.
 But that’s a recipe for disaster -  a classic “jack of all trades, master of none” that quickly buckles under pressure.
 It not only creates performance bottlenecks, but also limits scalability, and opens the door to security risks.
 The truth is, the data flowing through a modern IoT messaging platform isn’t all the same.
 It comes in many forms - structured, unstructured, relational, temporal - and each type has its own specific needs.